Dellen Millard and Mark Smich: The night of the murder

-32-year-old Tim Bosma was a Canadian citizen from Ancaster, a small community within the city of Hamilton, Ontario.
+32-year-old Tim Bosma was a Canadian from Ancaster, a small community within the city of Hamilton, Ontario.
 Bosma had not previously known Millard or Smich.
 The pair contacted Bosma by phone to arrange a test drive of a pickup truck he had been selling online on Kijiji.
 Millard and Smich arrived on foot for the test drive just after 9:20 pm on May 6, 2013, telling Bosma's wife Sharlene they had been dropped off by a friend.
 Bosma told his wife he would be right back, but none of the three men returned.
 After several hours, Sharlene contacted police to report her husband missing.

 During the test drive, Bosma was shot and killed.
 It is unclear whether it was Smich or Millard who ultimately pulled the trigger.
 Bosma's body was incinerated that night at the Millard hangar.